Command Line Overview

 For newbies, the sudden paradigm shift to interacting with the computer using just text commands can be overwhelming, especially for those accustomed to the graphical user interface (GUI).
 After regular usage, things will start to look systematic and you might realize that GUI is ill suited for repetitive tasks.
 With continuous use, recalling various commands will become easier.
 Features like command line history, aliases, tab-completion and shortcuts will help too.

 If you've used a scientific calculator, you'd know that it is handy with too many functionalities cramped into a tiny screen and a plethora of multipurpose buttons.
-Command line environment is something like that, but not limited just to mathematics.
+Command line environment is something like that, but not limited to just crunching numbers.
 From managing files to munging data, from image manipulations to working with video, you'll likely find a tool for almost any computing task you can imagine.
-Always remember that command line tools appeared long before graphical ones did.
+Always remember that command line tools appeared long before the graphical ones did.
 The rich history shows its weight in the form of robust tools and the availability of wide variety of applications.

 Hello Command Line